Wegovy vs Ozempic: What's the difference?

 What is the difference between Ozempic and Wegovy?

 Ozempic and Wegovy are similar in a lot of ways.
-For starters, they both contain semaglutide and are both delivered via injection.
+In fact, you might be wondering if Wegovy is the same as Ozempic?
+Well, for starters, they both contain semaglutide and are both delivered via injection.

 When it comes to differences between these medications, the first is that Wegovy was researched and trialled as a weight-loss drug, while Ozempic was studied as a treatment for diabetes.